imagej/imagej.github.io/pages/Multiview-Reconstruction.md

 [BigDataViewer](BigDataViewer "wikilink") is available through the Fiji Updater.
-Simply update Fiji and the Multiview-Reconstruction pipeline will be available under '{% include bc content='Plugins | Multiview Reconstruction | Multiview Reconstruction Application' %}'.
+Simply update Fiji and the Multiview-Reconstruction pipeline will be available under '{% include bc content='Plugins | Multiview Reconstruction | Multiview Reconstruction Application'%}'.
 The source code is available {% include github org='bigdataviewer' repo='SPIM\_Registration' %}, please also report feature requests & bugs there.